ThibaultJanBeyer/DragSelect/README.md

 Of course you can also just include the code within your code and bundle it to save a request.

-DragSelect supports `module.exports`, `AMD Modules` with `define`, `es6 modules` with `.es6m` versions and has a fallback to global namespace for maximum out of the box support.
+DragSelect supports `module.exports`, `AMD Modules` with `define`, `es6 modules` with `.esm` versions and has a fallback to global namespace for maximum out of the box support.

 # Usage